 Within the United States, however, there are no legal requirements that mass media outlets must participate in an emergency warning response, although obviously the majority do so.
 There certainly is no obligation to pass on warning messages exactly as they are issued by the U.S. National Weather Service: in fact, many radio and television stations use private weather services or even their own forecasters.
-Furthermore, within the United States many mass media representatives do not view themselves as being a part of the community response effort; they see themselves as being somehow outside the social system, and observing, chronicling, and evaluating its performance.
+Furthermore, within the United States many mass media representatives do not view themselves as being a part of the community emergency response effort; they see themselves as being somehow outside the social system, and observing, chronicling, and evaluating its performance.
+In fact, disaster researchers have consistently observed that representatives of the local mass media are among the most difficult of all organizational personnel to convince and to get to participate directly in overall community disaster planning (Wenger and Quarantelli, 1989).